Monariih/Monariih/README.md

   </h1>

   <p align="justify">
-   A professional with a primary focus on collaborating with a software development team, utilizing skills and expertise in Javascript, Node.JS, and Firebase, along with the Vue.JS framework.
-Additionally, this individual is proficient in agile methodologies like SCRUM, employing supporting tools such as GIT and VScode, as well as package version control using NPM.
-Notably, this professional also undertakes projects in JAVA with Spring Boot and Golang.
-Currently in the 4th semester of pursuing a degree in Analysis and Systems Development, with an anticipated graduation date in December 2023.
+A professional collaborates with software development teams, specializing in Javascript, Vue.JS, Java with Spring Boot, and Golang.
+Proficient in agile methodologies (SCRUM) and version control tools like GIT and NPM.
   </p>

   <p align="center">